Quick links

 What Are the Different Types of Mortgages?

 Conventional Mortgages: These are not backed by a government agency, such as the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
-Conventional mortgages are typically offered by private and online lenders and are available in various terms and interest rates.
+Private and online lenders typically offer conventional home loans and are available in various terms and interest rates.
 They generally require a higher credit score and a larger down payment than government-backed mortgages.

 The lenders will review the borrower’s credit score, income, and assets to determine their ability to repay the loan.
 If the borrower is approved, the lender will provide them with a loan for the amount of the home’s purchase price minus the down payment.
 The borrower will then make monthly payments to the lender, including interest and principal until the loan is fully repaid.